xutaima/jhu-mt-hw/hw3/README.md

 The `data` directory contains files derived from the Canadian Hansards, originally aligned by Ulrich Germann:

--`input`: French sentences to translate.
+- `input`: French sentences to translate.

--`tm`: a phrase-based translation model.
+- `tm`: a phrase-based translation model.
 Each line is in the form:

     French phrase ||| English phrase ||| log_10(translation_prob)

--`lm`: a trigram language model file in ARPA format.
+- `lm`: a trigram language model file in ARPA format.

     log_10(ngram_prob)   ngram   log_10(backoff_prob)